-Burning music CDs isn’t as popular as it once was, but there is still something about creating your own audio CD to play in the car or on your HiFi system.
+How to burn a music CD in Windows 10 and Windows 11 in 2025.
+Burning audio CDs isn’t as popular as it once was, but there is still something to be said about making a music CD to play in the car or on your HiFi system.

-To burn an audio CD in Windows 10 & 11, you can use Windows Media Player (Legacy).
-You really don’t have to download or install anything else.
+To burn an audio CD in Windows 10 & 11, you can use the built in media player Windows Media Player (Legacy).
+You really don’t have to download or install anything else, WMP can handle it all.

 You’ll need to have a few blank CDs and of course a CD/DVD burner.
 If your computer doesn’t have a built in burner, then you can use one of the external USB drives.
 They work just as well and have the advantage of being portable.

-To burn music onto a CD, load a blank disc into your CD/DVD drive.
+To burn a music CD, load a blank disc into your CD/DVD drive.
 Ignore any pop-up windows and close File Explorer if it opens.

 Click the Start button and then type “windows media player”.